SeinaAI/Engine/README.md

 &nbsp;

 ### How it works
-**Selene** plugs into your agents tool calling capabilities adding all the functions your agent needs to interact with the blockchain.
+**Seina** plugs into your agents tool calling capabilities adding all the functions your agent needs to interact with the blockchain.

 High-level, here's how it works: